Table of Contents

 See our product selection criteria and guidelines here.

-The outlets in your new dormitory or apartment will likely be different from the ones where you are from, not matter the country.
-This adapter has dual USB ports and built-in fuse protection, and should suit your needs well.
+The outlets in your new dormitory or apartment will likely be different from where you are from, no matter the country.
+This universal adapter has dual USB ports and built-in fuse protection and should suit your needs well.
+It works for 100+ popular countries and is backed by a lifetime replacement guarantee.

 Power Adaptor